 1.2.
 Only members of the Committee have the right to attend Committee meetings.
 However, other individuals such as the Chief Executive Officer, the Group HR Director and external advisers may be invited to attend for all or part of any meeting, as and when appropriate.

 1.4.
-The Board shall appoint the Committee Chairman who shall be an independent Non‐ Executive Director who should have served on a remuneration committee for at least 12 months.
-In the absence of the Committee Chairman and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting, who would qualify under these terms of reference to be appointed to that position by the Board.
-The Chairman of the Board shall not be Chairman of the Committee.
+The Board shall appoint the Committee Chair who shall be an independent Non‐ Executive Director who should have served on a remuneration committee for at least 12 months.
+In the absence of the Committee Chair and/or an appointed deputy, the remaining members present shall elect one of themselves to chair the meeting who would qualify under these terms of reference to be appointed to that position by the Board.
+The Chair of the Board shall not be Chair of the Committee.

 4.1.
-The Committee shall meet at least four times a year and at such other times as the Chairman of the Committee shall require.
+The Committee shall meet at least three times a year and otherwise as required.

 5. Notice of Meetings

 5.1.
 Meetings of the Committee shall be called by the secretary of the Committee at the request of the Committee Chair or any of its members.

-5.2 Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed shall be forwarded to each member of the Committee, any other person required to attend and all other Non-Executive Directors, normally no later than 3 days before the date of the meeting.
+5.2.
+Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed shall be forwarded to each member of the Committee and any other person required to attend no later than three working days before the date of the meeting.
 Supporting papers shall be sent to Committee members and to other attendees, as appropriate, at the same time.

 6. Minutes of Meetings

 6.1.
-The secretary shall minute the proceedings and resolutions of all meetings of the Committee, including a record of the names of those present and in attendance.
+The secretary shall minute the proceedings and resolutions of all Committee meetings, including the names of those present and in attendance.

 6.2.
 Draft minutes of Committee meetings shall be circulated promptly to all members of the Committee.
-Once approved, minutes should be circulated to all other members of the Board unless it would be inappropriate to do so.
+Once approved, minutes should be circulated to all other members of the Board unless, exceptionally, it would be inappropriate to do so.

 7.1.
-The Chairman of the Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee’s activities.
+The Committee Chair shall attend the Annual General Meeting to answer any shareholder questions on the Committee’s activities.
 In addition, the Committee Chair should seek engagement with shareholders on significant matters related to the Committee’s area of responsibility.

-The Committee should carry out the duties below for the parent company, major subsidiary undertakings and the group as a whole, as appropriate.
+The Committee should carry out the duties detailed below for the parent company, major subsidiary undertakings and the Group as a whole, as appropriate.

 The Committee shall:

-8.2. in determining such policy, take into account all factors which it deems necessary including relevant legal and regulatory requirements, the provisions and recommendations in the UK Corporate Governance Code and associated guidance.
-The objective of such policy shall be to attract, retain and motivate executive management of the quality required to run the company successfully without paying more than is appropriate, having regard to views of shareholders and other stakeholders.
-The remuneration policy should have regard to the risk appetite of the company and alignment to the company’s long term strategic goals.
-A significant proportion of remuneration should be structured so as to link rewards to corporate and individual performance and designed to promote the long-term success of the company;
+8.6.
+In determining remuneration policy, take into account all other factors which it deems necessary including relevant legal and regulatory requirements, the provisions and recommendations of the Code and associated guidance.
+The objective of such policy shall be to attract, retain and motivate Executive management of the quality required to run the Company successfully without paying more than is necessary, having regard to views of shareholders and other stakeholders;

-8.5. review the design of all share incentive plans for approval by the Board and shareholders.
-For any such plans, determine each year whether awards will be made and if so, the overall amount of such awards, the individual awards to Executive Directors and other senior management and the performance targets to be used;
+8.10.
+Review the design of all share incentive plans for approval by the Board and, where required, shareholders.
+For any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards for Executive Directors and senior managers, and the performance targets to be used;

 9. Reporting Responsibilities

 9.1.
-The Committee Chairman shall report formally to the Board on its proceedings after each meeting on the nature and content of its discussion, recommendations and action to be taken;
+The Committee Chair shall report formally to the Board after each meeting on the nature and content of its discussion, recommendations and action to be taken;

 9.2.
 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed, and adequate time should be available for Board discussion when necessary;

 The Committee shall:

-10.1. at least once a year, review its own performance, constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval;
+10.1.
+At least annually, review its constitution and terms of reference to ensure it is operating at maximum effectiveness and recommend any changes it considers necessary to the Board for approval;

-10.2. have access to sufficient resources in order to carry out its duties, including access to the company secretariat for assistance as required;
+10.3.
+Have access to sufficient resources in order to carry out its duties, including access to the company secretariat for advice and assistance as required;

-10.4. give due consideration to laws and regulations, and the provisions of the Code and published guidelines or recommendations regarding the remuneration of Directors of listed companies and formation and operation of share schemes including but not limited to the provisions of the UK Corporate Governance Code, the requirements of the UK Listing Authority’s Listing, Prospectus and Disclosure and Transparency Rules as well as guidance published by the Association of British Insurers and the National Association of Pension Funds and any other applicable Rules, as appropriate.
+10.5.
+Give due consideration to laws and regulations, and the provisions of the Code and published guidelines or recommendations regarding the remuneration of company directors and the formation and operation of share incentive plans, the requirements of the FCA Listing Rules.
+Prospectus rules, Disclosure Guidance and Transparency Rules sourcebook, and any other applicable rules, as appropriate.

 11.1.
-In connection with its duties the Committee is authorised by the Board, at the Company’s expense, to obtain any outside legal or other professional advice on any matters within its terms of reference.
+The Committee is authorised by the Board to obtain, at the Company’s expense, outside legal or other professional advice on any matters within its terms of reference.